tapas2007-coder/Java-Programming-Journey/Day 1/README.md

 ## About Java.
 - Java is High Level Programming Language developed by James Gosling and his Team in 1990 at Sun Microsystems.
 - Java is developed from C/C++ but has more features than C/C++.
-- Java is widely known for its
+- Java is widely known for its:

   - Robustness
   - Security
- - Platform Independency(Write Once, Run Anywhere)
+  - Platform Independence (Write Once, Run Anywhere)
   - Object-Oriented Programming (OOPs)
   - Portability
   - Multithreading
   - High Performance (through JVM optimizations)
   - Automatic Memory Management (Garbage Collection)

 ## JDK, JRE and JVM
 - Java Developement Kit (JDK) is a package that contains the evrything required for develope,compile and run a Java Program.